R4YM3/Hackathon/Backend-Challenges.md

 - `src` => Contains all the actual smart contracts
 - `tests` => Contains the test files for those contracts

 For this challenge, there is a smart contract called `Challenge_1.sol`.
-This contract has a `string message` and a function `showMessage()` that returns the message.
+This contract has a `string message` and a function `getMessage()` that returns the message.
 There is also a test file called `Challenge_1.t.sol` (test files should always have the extension t.sol), and it initiates the `Challenge_1.sol` contract so we can call its functions.
 It runs the `setUp()` function from Foundry; this runs before every test you write in the file.
 For more information, check out the [Foundry book](https://book.getfoundry.sh/forge/writing-tests).

 Whew, we covered many things already but yet did so little!
 Take a sip of your coffee.
 Breathe in, breathe out.
 When ready, run your first test by putting `FOUNDRY_PROFILE=challenge-1 forge test --match-contract Challenge1` in your terminal.
 Sit back, and enjoy the dopamine of that green checkmark.